-- comment on the changes which have occurred since previous years and provide clear explanations for them; - state whether changes are one-off revisions because of exceptional circumstance (e.g. drought) or whether they are due to permanent changes in a company's assets or operations; - include inset appointments as they are part of the regulated business.
-Provide details in your commentary of the amounts included for any inset appointments in the relevant lines; and - where treatment types are not covered by this guidance, state in their commentary what assumptions they have made in categorising these processes.
+- comment on the changes which have occurred since previous years and provide clear explanations for them; - state whether changes are one-off revisions because of exceptional circumstance (e.g. drought) or whether they are due to permanent changes in the company's assets or operations; - include inset appointments as they are part of the regulated business.
+Provide details in your commentary of the amounts included for any inset appointments in the relevant lines; and - where treatment types are not covered by this guidance, state in its commentary what assumptions it has made in categorising these processes. - identify in its commentary the proportion of water taken from Lough Neagh that is included within Block A and B of each table and identify which source and treatment type this proportion has been allocated to.